 Is Sade Sati always bad?

-No. Sade Sati is a seven and a half year transit of Saturn relative to the natal Moon, and classical Jyotish treats it as a maturation period rather than a sentence.
-Some natives experience it as hardship, others as discipline, recognition, and lasting structure.
+No. Sade Sati is a seven-and-a-half-year transit of Saturn relative to the natal Moon, and classical Jyotish treats it as a maturation period rather than a sentence.
+Some people experience it as hardship, others as discipline, recognition, and lasting structure.
 The outcome depends on Saturn's dignity in the birth chart, what Saturn rules for that Lagna, the Moon's condition, and the running Dasha.

 How long does Sade Sati last?